Postnatal Exercise

-Postnatal gymnastics includes targeted exercises that strengthen and stabilise the pelvic floor, abdominal and back muscles and posture after pregnancy.
+Postnatal Exercise includes targeted exercises that strengthen and stabilise the pelvic floor, abdominal and back muscles, and posture after pregnancy.
 It is based on the assumption that consciously strengthening these areas is essential for the regeneration of the body and the prevention of complaints.

-It supports the recovery from the effects of pregnancy and childbirth, prevents incontinence and postural problems and alleviates back pain.
-At the same time, it promotes body awareness and well-being and energises you for everyday life with the baby.
+These exercises support recovery from the effects of pregnancy and childbirth, prevent incontinence and postural problems, and alleviate back pain.
+At the same time, they promote body awareness and well-being, and energise you for everyday life with the baby.

-Postnatal gymnastics is aimed at women who have given birth, regardless of whether they gave birth spontaneously or by caesarean section.
-It is usually led by midwives or physiotherapists in courses and can be carried out individually or in groups.
+Postnatal Exercise is suitable for women who have given birth, regardless of whether they gave birth spontaneously or by caesarean section.
+Courses are usually led by midwives, physiotherapists, or specially trained instructors, and can be carried out individually or in groups.

 to the application form